User Experience Designs for the Star Engine.

 • Editor and Tool documentation was Outdated

-• Current Link inside the Editor leads to external documentation
+• Current Link inside the Editor leads to external CryEngine documentation

 • No Troubleshooting guides, or Contact information to our team